yourWaifu/sleepy-discord/source/documentation.html.md

 ObjectResponse<Server> deleteServer(Snowflake<Server> serverID);
 ```

-Delete a server from a serverID
+Deletes a server from a server id

 #### Parameters
 <table>